-- Use accessories like scarves and shawls to cover your chest, throat and neck.
+- Use accessories such as scarves and shawls to cover your chest, throat and neck.

-- Always be aware when you’re in the sun (for example, when driving, your left arm can be exposed to lot of UV rays).
+- Always be aware of when you’re in the sun (e.g., when driving, your left arm can be exposed to lot of UV rays).

 Weight Gain and Loss

 While many women lose weight during chemo, other treatments, such as steroids, may cause bloating.
 In both cases, opt for loose and unstructured clothes instead of tailored designs that will look awkward if they don’t fit properly.
 If your face becomes puffy, try V-necks that elongate rounder faces.
-Crew necks and other round necklines will give the illusion of fullness if you're looking drawn from rapid weight loss.
+If you’re looking drawn from rapid weight loss, round necklines, such as crew necks, will give the illusion of fullness.

 As your therapy progresses, your skin may become increasingly sensitive, dry or moist.
 Avoid irritating fabrics, like wool and roughly woven fibers.
 Breathable fabrics, such as cotton, silk and rayon, are generally more comfortable and absorbent than polyester.
-Chemo increases the risk of vaginal infections, so switch to cotton underwear and cotton-crotch pantyhose.
+Chemotherapy can increase the risk of vaginal infections, so switch to cotton underwear and cotton-crotch pantyhose and tights.

-- Mastectomy Camisoles: Until a soft cotton bra becomes comfortable, camisoles that give light support without binding are good alternatives.
+- Mastectomy camisoles: Until a soft cotton bra becomes comfortable to wear, camisoles that give light support without binding are good alternatives.
 Mastectomy camisoles contain inner pouches that hold lightweight breast forms in place.

-- Mastectomy Bras and Breast Forms: A number of companies make mastectomy bras with pockets to secure breast forms, but many women find it more comfortable to wear a prosthesis that attaches directly to the body and can be worn with many standard bras.
-Your doctor will provide information on local stores that specialize in breast forms; while you can mail-order a prosthesis, going to a shop in person will assure a better fit.
+- Mastectomy bras and breast forms: A number of companies make mastectomy bras with pockets to secure breast forms, but many women find it more comfortable to wear a prosthesis that attaches directly to the body and can be worn with many standard bras.
+Your doctor should be able to provide information on retailers that specialize in breast forms; while you can order a prosthesis online, going to a shop in person will ensure a better fit.

-- Mastectomy Swimsuits: Post Mastectomy swimsuits include a pocket(s) for holding a breast form.
-Styles and costs vary by maker and many can be found by searching the internet.
+- Mastectomy swimsuits: Post-mastectomy swimsuits include pockets for holding breast forms.
+Styles and costs vary by maker and many can be found by searching online.

 Most people with ostomies eventually find they can wear anything they wore before the surgery, including bathing suits and jeans.
 But it takes time to become comfortable with your new elimination system.
-For the first few months, loose-fitting drawstring or light, elasticized skirts and pants will be most comfortable.
-It is important not to wear anything that cuts across or rubs against the stoma, including underwear and belts.
-Pleated or relaxed-fit trousers and full skirts offer extra room that can mask any bulge, as do longer blouses and jackets.
+For the first few months, loose-fitting drawstring or light, elasticized skirts and pants will likely be the most comfortable to wear.
+It is important not to wear anything that cuts across or rubs against your stomach, including underwear and belts.
+Pleated or relaxed-fit trousers and full skirts offer extra room to mask any bulge, as do longer blouses and jackets.
 Thigh-high stockings with elasticized tops are a good alternative to pantyhose that may be too binding.

-Both the Port-A-Cath and the central venous catheter (CVC line) create a few special dressing considerations.
-Avoid anything that might clip or puncture the line, like pins and front closure bras.
-To mask the Port or CVC, wear tops that drape over the area with tucks, pleats or gathers.
+Both the port-a-cath and the central venous catheter (CVC line) create a few special dressing considerations.
+Avoid anything that might clip or puncture the line, like pins and front-closure bras.
+To mask the port or CVC, wear tops that drape over the area with tucks, pleats or gathers.
 Shoulder pads are useful because they hold fabric away from the body and can be added to most garments.
-If you’re using an ambulatory infusion pump (a small computerized drug-delivery system you carry with you), ask to see it beforehand because you may want to buy a case for it on your own — the ones that come with the pumps scream medical supply warehouse.
+If you’re using an ambulatory infusion pump (a small computerized drug-delivery system you carry with you), ask to see it beforehand, because you may want to buy a case for it on your own.